 See the story of a village impacted by a Jesus Well.

-Although other water well projects can cost several times as much, Gospel for Asia is able to drill a well for only $1500.
+Although other water well projects can cost several times as much, GFA World is able to drill a well for only $1500.

 When drilling a well, GFA hires a local contractor.
 Because that same contractor will be hired to drill a large number of wells, he will give a lower price per well.
 Additionally, most contractors in South Asia use simple equipment to drill and install wells, so their costs are low from the start.